 This book is a detailed dissertation of the famous Zettelkasten note-taking method – or slip-box in English.
-Created by Niklas Luhmann, German sociologist, and philosopher, this extraordinary and non-linear way of taking notes is now one of the best-known techniques to put ideas on paper in order to remember things, craft academic papers faster, think deeply, and make connections between topics.
+Created by Niklas Luhmann, a German sociologist, and philosopher, this extraordinary and non-linear way of taking notes is now one of the best-known techniques to put ideas on paper in order to remember things, craft academic papers faster, think deeply, and make connections between topics.
 If you’re a writer, or an aspiring academic, How to Take Smart Notes by Sönke Ahrens will introduce you to the leading methodology to take effective notes so you can later use them to generate new and better ideas on paper.

 The Core Idea: